-The Audit Committee, composed of five non-officer Trustees (Mr. Ross, Chairman, Dr. Davis, Ms. Futter and Messrs.
-Davis and Rose), meets with the Company's financial management personnel, its General Auditor and its independent accountants several times a year to discuss internal controls and accounting matters, the Company's financial statements, and the scope and results of the auditing programs of the independent accountants and of the Company's internal auditing department.
+The Audit Committee, composed of five non-officer Trustees (Mr. Rose, Chairman, Dr. Davis, Ms. Futter and Messrs.
+Davis and Ross), meets with the Company's management, including its General Auditor, and its independent accountants several times a year to discuss internal controls and accounting matters, the Company's financial statements, and the scope and results of the auditing programs of the independent accountants and of the Company's internal auditing department.
 The Audit Committee also recommends to the Board of Trustees the appointment of the independent accountants for the Company, subject to stockholders' approval at the annual meeting.
-The Committee held three meetings in 1993.
+The Committee held three meetings in 1994.

-The Budget and Contracts Committee, composed of seven non-officer Trustees (Mr. Rose, Chairman, Dr. Davis and Messrs.
-Conway, Hauspurg, Likins, Ross and Schwartz), examines into and makes recommendations to the Board with respect to the annual capital budget of the Company, major purchase authorizations and contractual commitments, and major real estate transactions and litigation settlements.
-The Committee held twelve meetings during 1993.
+The Budget and Contracts Committee, composed of eight non-officer Trustees (Mr. Ross, Chairman, Dr. Davis and Messrs.
+Conway, Hauspurg, Likins, Rose, Schwartz and Whalen), examines into and makes recommendations to the Board with respect to the annual construction budget of the Company, major purchase authorizations and contractual commitments, reviews the annual operating budget, receives a five-year forecast of construction expenditures and reviews major real estate transactions and litigation settlements.
+The Committee held twelve meetings during 1994.

 The Executive Committee, which is composed of Mr. McGrath, the Chairman of the Board and of the Committee, and five non-officer Trustees (Messrs.
 Conway, Hauspurg, Rose, Ross and Whalen), may exercise during intervals between the meetings of the Board all the powers vested in the Board, except for certain specified matters.
-Because the Board of Trustees of the Company meets regularly on a monthly basis, a meeting of the Executive Committee has not been required in many years.
+The Committee held one meeting during 1994.

-The Executive Personnel and Pension Committee, composed of six non-officer Trustees (Mr. Conway, Chairman and Messrs.
-Davis, Hauspurg, Ross, Schwartz and Whalen), reports and makes recommendations to the Board relating to officer and senior management appointments and compensation.
-In addition, the Committee makes incentive compensation awards to individuals participating in the Company's Executive Incentive Plan, subject to confirmation by the Board of Trustees.
-The Committee also oversees and makes recommendations to the Board with respect to compliance with the Employee Retirement Income Security Act of 1974 ("ERISA"), including the selection of pension trustees and investment managers, and provides advice as to the administration of the Company's employee benefit and stock purchase plans.
-The Committee held six meetings during 1993.
+The Executive Personnel and Pension Committee, composed of six non-officer Trustees (Mr. Conway, Chairman, Ms. Hernandez-Pinero and Messrs.
+Davis, Ross, Schwartz and Voell), reports and makes recommendations to the Board relating to officer and senior management appointments and compensation.
+In addition, the Committee makes incentive compensation awards to officers participating in the Company's Executive Incentive Plan, subject to confirmation by the Board of Trustees.
+The Committee also reviews and makes recommendations as necessary to provide for orderly succession and transition in the executive management of the Company and receives reports and makes recommendations with respect to minority and female recruitment, employment and promotion.
+It also oversees and makes recommendations to the Board with respect to compliance with the Employee Retirement Income Security Act of 1974 ("ERISA"); and reviews and makes recommendations with respect to new benefit plans and plan amendments, the selection of plan trustees and the performance of funded plans, funding policy and contributions to the funded plans.
+The Committee held seven meetings during 1994.

-The Finance Committee, which is composed of six non-officer Trustees (Mr. Schwartz, Chairman, Dr. Davis and Messrs.
-Conway, Hauspurg, Likins, Rose and Ross), reviews and makes recommendations to the Board with respect to the Company's financial condition and policies, its dividend policies, bank credit arrangements, financings, investments and other financial matters.
-The Committee held twenty meetings during 1993.
+The Finance Committee, which is composed of eight non-officer Trustees (Mr. Schwartz, Chairman, Dr. Davis and Messrs.
+Conway, Hauspurg, Likins, Rose, Ross and Whalen), reviews and makes recommendations to the Board with respect to the Company's financial condition and policies, its dividend policies, bank credit arrangements, financings, investments, the nuclear decommissioning funds, and five-year forecast and other financial matters.
+The Committee held fifteen meetings during 1994.